agarwalrohan189/Improved-Genetic-Algorithm-for-Eight-Queens-Problem/README.md

 The repository contains two files:-

-    1. Genetic_Algo.py: This file contains the complete python code which can we used to run both the naive and the improved version of the Genetic Algorithm for the Eight Queens Problem
+    1. Genetic_Algo.py: This file contains the complete python code which can we used to run both the naive and the improved version of the Genetic Algorithm for the Eight Queens Problem.

     2. Report.pdf: This file contains a brief introduction about the problem, implemenataion details and the improvements along with the possible reasons.
 It also contains a short ananlysis of the results obtained.

 ## Execution Details:-